Controller#

 when Controller button pressed#

-The when Controller button pressed block runs the attached stack of blocks when a specified Controller button is pressed or released.
+The when Controller button pressed Hat block runs the attached stack when a selected Controller button is pressed or released.

 when [Controller1 v] button [▲ v] [pressed v] :: hat events